-The following unaudited supplemental pro-forma data presents consolidated information as if the acquisition had been completed on January 1, 2013.
-These amounts were calculated after conversion to US GAAP, applying the Company's accounting policies and adjusting Mivisa's results to reflect the additional depreciation and amortization that would have been charged assuming the fair value of property, plant and equipment, inventory and intangible assets had been applied from January 1, 2013, together with the consequential tax effects.
+The following unaudited supplemental pro-forma data presents consolidated information as if the Empaque acquisition had been completed on January 1, 2014 and the Mivisa acquisition had been completed on January 1, 2013.
+These amounts were calculated after conversion to US GAAP, applying the Company's accounting policies and adjusting Empaque's and Mivisa's results to reflect the additional depreciation and amortization that would have been charged assuming the fair value of property, plant and equipment, inventory and intangible assets had been applied from the assumed completion dates.
 These adjustments also reflect interest expense incurred on the debt to finance the acquisition and related transaction costs.

-Pro-forma for Decem ir ended

-2014 2013

-Net sales \$ 9,275 \$ 9,380

-Net income attributable to Crown Holdings 407 338
+P Pro-forma data for the year ended December 31, 2015 2014 2013 Net sales \$ 8,837 \$ 9,955 \$ 9,380 Net income attributable to Crown Holdings 415 426 338

-The unaudited supplemental pro-forma financial information is based on the Company's preliminary assignment of purchase price and therefore subject to adjustment upon finalizing the purchase price assignment.
-Pro-forma results excludes the potential realization of cost savings relating to the integration of the two companies and the impact of divestitures required to obtain regulatory approval for the transaction.
-Further, the pro-forma data should not be considered indicative of the results that would have occurred if the acquisition and related financing had been consummated on January 1, 2013, nor are they indicative of future results.
+The unaudited supplemental pro-forma financial information is based on the Company's preliminary assignment of purchase price for Empaque and therefore subject to adjustment upon finalization.
+Pro-forma results excludes the potential realization of cost savings relating to integration of the companies and the impact of divestitures required to obtain regulatory approval for the Mivisa acquisition.
+Further, the pro-forma data should not be considered indicative of the results that would have occurred if the acquisition and related financing had been consummated on the assumed completion dates, nor are they indicative of future results.